 As a result of our commission structure, much of our revenue for a given financial reporting period relates to health insurance plans that we sold prior to the beginning of the period and is recurring in nature.
-However, changes in volume of health insurance applications submitted during the annual open enrollment periods compared to applications submitted outside of the annual open enrollment period has caused us to experience shifts in the concentration of our membership by health insurance carrier and type of plan purchased and corresponding fluctuations in our average commission rate.
+However, changes in volume of health insurance applications submitted during the annual open enrollment period has caused us to experience shifts in the concentration of our membership by health insurance carrier and type of plan purchased and corresponding fluctuations in our average commission rate.
 For example, we observed lower commission rates on many of the individual and family health insurance plans that we sold during the 2016 open enrollment period for coverage effective in 2017 compared to policies that we sold during the 2015 open enrollment period for coverage effective in 2016.
-Recently, given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance carriers, made changes to the commissions they pay us, including reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance plans sold during the recently ended open enrollment period and/or reducing our 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
-As a result, we expect to see a meaningful reduction in our average commission rates for plans sold during the recently ended open enrollment period compared to the last open enrollment period and for our aggregate individual and family health insurance plan membership in 2017 compared to 2016.
+Recently, given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance, several health insurance carriers with which we have a relationship, including large national health insurance earollments outside of the open enrollment period, reducing or eliminating our commissions for individual and family health insurance enrollments outside of the open enrollment period, reducing or 2017 renewal commissions for individual and family health insurance plans we previously sold in prior years.
+As a result, we have experienced a reduction in our average commission rates for plans sold during the recently ended open enrollment period.
+Our average commission rates for plans sold during the recently ended open enrollment period.
+Our average commission rates for plans sold during the recently ended open enrollment period.
+Our average commission rates for plans sold during the recently ended open enrollment period.
+The period.
+Our average commission rates for plans sold during the recently ended open enrollment period to the first half of 2016.

 Retention Rates.
 Our commission revenue is also influenced by our member retention rates.
 Retention rates are typically lower in the first policy year.
-Our Medicare membership retention rates have remained relatively consistent over the past year.
-Our individual and family plan membership retention rates were negatively impacted by health care reform throughout 2016 and the first quarter of 2017.
-The number of new individual and family health insurance members added during the second, third and fourth quarters of 2016 and the first quarter of 2017 was not enough to offset the loss of existing members, resulting in a decline in our individual and family health insurance estimated membership during those periods.
-Our retention rates during the first quarter of 2017 declined compared to the retention rates we experienced in our individual and family health insurance business in prior years.
-We believe the decline in retention rates related to premium inflation in the individual and family plan market and carriers exiting the individual and family health insurance market altogether or in certain jurisdictions.
+Our Medicare Advantage membership retention rates declined during the first half of 2017 compared to the first half of 2016, while our Medicare Supplement and Medicare Part D prescription drug plan membership retention rates remained consistent during the first half of 2017 compared to the first half of 2017 compared to the first half of 2016.
+Our individual and family plan membership retention rates were negatively impacted by health care reform throughout 2016 and the first half of 2017.
+We observed lower retention rates during the first quarter of 2017.
+Retention rates we observed during the second quarter of 2016.
+The number of new individual and family health insurance members added during the second through fourth quarters of 2016 and the first half of 2017 was not enough to offset the loss of existing members, resulting in a decline in our estimated individual and family health insurance membership during those periods.
+We believe the decline in retention rates related to premium inflation in the individual and family plan market and carriers exiting the individual and family health insurance membership during those periods.